Who is this Aimed at:

 * Participants should be working towards the skills included on the course syllabus.

 Day 5 Assessment - Minimum of three required.
 Please ensure one gymnast is able to perform the complete skills in your skills matrix box (with or without support).
 (For Acrobatics gymnastics you are required to bring gymnasts suitable to perform the skills in your assigned skills matrix box)

 Do I Need To Find A Mentor:

 Your mentor will be someone to help you throughout the course to develop your sport gymnastics knowledge and the delivery methods such as the ‘How to Coach’ skills.

 Before you enrol onto the course you will need to find a mentor.
 Your mentor is required to hold a level 2 qualification, or equivalent, and have begun their level 3 qualification within the same discipline.

 What Resources Are Included:

-1st4sport logbook, a discipline specific resource pack, a cd rom and online resources.
+1st4sport logbook, a discipline specific resource pack and online resources.